The Hamilton Terminal Station

 When first built, each of the Hamilton area electric radials had their own stations located in Downtown Hamilton.

 As the Cataract Company brought all of the radials under its ownership, it decided to centralize operations.
 As none of the existing sites were large enough to handle the combined current levels of traffic, not to mention the traffic that would be generated by proposed future radials, it decided to build a brand new downtown terminal.
 The site ultimately chosen for the new terminal was on the southeast corner of King St at Catherine.
-This location was downtown, and accessible by all three existing radials as well as the then underconstruction Brantford & Hamilton.
+This location was downtown, and accessible by all three existing radials as well as the planned Brantford & Hamilton Electric Railway (B&H).
 The building architect was Charles Mills of Hamilton, and the contractor was the Canadian White Company of Montreal.
 Construction began in January of 1907, and the terminal opened on November 17, 1907.

 The Terminal building exterior was a mixture of masonry and terra cotta brick.
 The first story of the building was done in Indiana blue limestone, with the main entrance from King St flanked by two bronze lamps on stone pedestals.
 The second to fourth storys were of pressed brick with architectural decorations of Perth-Amboy terra cotta.
 The building roof featured a clock six feet in diameter, topped by a flag pole.
 The sidewalk along Catherine St was a 12 foot wide covered walkway, allowing sheltered access to the back of the building and to Bennett's Theatre on Main st, which was built concurrently with the Terminal Station.